nyxssmith/actionsTest/README.md

 run spell check on 5-10 repos and get the base words for the wordlist.txt file to put in the template[@Nick Smith]

-can we move the wordlist.txt file into some sort of config directory? .github/something maybe? [@Nick Smith]

-find out how to ignore requirements.txt file for misspellings [@Nick Smith]

-shouldn't convert ipynb converted to md files subsequently to pdf [@Nick Smith]

 is there a way to check the history of vestigial code comments to use that to create better rules to check? [@Nick Smith]

-only readmes should be converted to PDFs.
-Make sure to find all readmes in all directories [@Nick Smith]

 set it up so that once you push, you see the actions in the terminal. [@Nick Smith]